 Whenever I get to a new PC, one of the first things I do is to install e.g. the Process Explorer from Sysinternals.
 However, installation always requires some manual operations as the programs are delivered in zip-files and without installation programs.
 Another issue for lazy people like me is that the author Mark Russinovich quite often update the programs with new great functionality and checking for this and doing the manual update can be a bit tedious.

-Due to this I created SISetup, a small program that facilitates installation of an arbitrary number of the Sysinternals utilities.
+Due to this I created SISetup, a small program which facilitates installation of an arbitrary number of the Sysinternals utilities.
 Once installed it is also very easy to check for updates of these programs and when available the update will be installed automatically.
 I also wanted the program to be as simple as possible with no fuzz and to run without any prerequisites i.e. unzipping of the packages should be made by the program itself.
-The program is quite small, only 108 KB.
+The program is quite small, < 200 KB.

 If you like me are addicted to the Sysinternals utilities you may find use for SISetup.

-SISetup runs on any version of Windows, from Windows 95 to Vista.
+SISetup runs on any version of Windows, from Windows 95 to Windows 8.1 (32- and 64-bit).
 Please note however that most Sysinternals programs require at least Windows 2000.

 An Internet connection is required when running SISetup.